almende/eve/implementations/java/agents.md

 If there is a Java interface available of the agent to be invoked, this interface can be used to create a proxy to the agent.
-Behind the scenes, the proxy executes a regular `sendSync` request.
+Behind the scenes, the proxy executes a regular `callSync` request.
 The proxy stays valid as long as the agents url is valid, and the interface matches the agents actual features.

 {% highlight java %}
-import com.almende.eve.agent.AgentProxyFactory;
 import com.almende.eve.transform.rpc.annotation.Name;
 import com.almende.eve.transform.rpc.annotation.Access;
 import com.almende.eve.transform.rpc.annotation.AccessType;